nickeblewis/nicklewis.net.7/content/blog/2019/09/2019-09-01-september-roundup.md

 The official blurb states that Netlify users can add Analytics now with just a few clicks in their dashboard, and even backfill historical data to view trends over time.
 Most analytics tools rely on third party scripts, which can be obscured by ad blockers, but Netlify Analytics ingests data directly from its edge server nodes.
 Wow this sounds great, so shall report back on this soon in this blog.

+## Latest .NET stuff

+/content/dotnet/mlnet whatever it is visual studio 2019 for Mac recently installed and shall be writing some notes about this in the future VS Code gets better and better, a brilliant environment for developing this website with and other projects I am working on, including Clearbox.

 ## What else, hmmm...

 Too many to mention, the world of web development is bewildering enough, let alone the other technologies that are really grabbing my interest.
 I am trying to keep track of what I am learning right now, in the hope I can impart this information onto you, my friendly reader!
 So for the next installment of this blog, maybe I will be a bit more organised to be able to share this new content with you...

+## Latest Vue stuff

 # Business updates